prikhi/pencil/docs/source/reference/datatypes.rst

 StrokeStyle
 -----------

-Data structure storing stroke styling information.
+Data structure for storing stroke styling information.

 .. class:: StrokeStyle(width, dasharray)

     :param number width:
     :param array dasharray: The dasharray value is specified as a JavaScript array containing lengths of dashes and spaces.
-More information can be found in the SVG Specification for Stroke dash array.
+More information can be found in the `SVG Specification for Stroke dash array`_.

     .. code-block:: js